 Learn all about Kintsugi

-Kintsugi began as a technique to repair broken vessels using urushi (Japanese lacquer).
+Kintsugi began as a technique for repairing broken vessels with Urushi (Japanese lacquer).

-In the Muromachi period, tea ceremonies were not allowed to be held freely, and only those who were authorized by the shogun (general) were allowed to hold tea ceremonies.
-Tea parties were considered to be a symbol of the shogun's power, and the tea utensils given as rewards by the shogun were so expensive that they could buy a castle.
-As a result, the damage to these tea utensils was considered to be a serious problem at that time, and as a solution, the technique of repairing them by Kintsugi seems to have developed.
+In the Muromachi period, tea ceremonies were not allowed to be held freely, and only those authorized by the shogun (general) were allowed to hold tea ceremonies.
+Tea ceremonies were considered a symbol of the shogun's power, and the tea utensils given as rewards by the shogun were expensive enough to buy a castle.
+As a result, damage to these tea utensils was considered a serious problem at the time, and the technique of repairing them by Kintsugi seems to have developed as a solution.

-In China, broken vessels were joined with pins, while in Japan, the development of lacquer techniques led to the development of a unique method of repairing broken vessels using lacquer and gold.
+In China, broken vessels were joined with pins, while in Japan, the development of lacquer techniques led to the development of a unique method of repairing broken vessels with lacquer and gold.

 The Versatile Power of Urushi

-The conventional Kintsugi, which has been handed down in Japan since ancient times, refers to repairing broken vessels using urushi, a gift of nature, and decorating the surface coating with "gold powder" (or other metal powder).
+Traditional Kintsugi, which has been handed down in Japan since ancient times, refers to repairing broken vessels with Urushi, a gift of nature, and decorating the surface coating with "gold powder" (or other metal powder).

-However, nowadays, all items that are finished using chemical adhesives or synthetic paints with gold pigments, etc. have been also called as the same "Kintsugi".
+Nowadays, however, all objects finished with chemical adhesives or synthetic paints with gold pigments, etc. are also called "Kintsugi".

-We'd like to spread safe and sustainable "Japanese art of Kintsugi" from Japan, the birthplace of Kintsugi, to people all over the world by using authentic and conventional techniques using urushi, a chemically safe, nature-friendly, and sustainable material.
+We'd like to spread the safe and sustainable "Japanese Art of Kintsugi" from Japan, the birthplace of Kintsugi, to people all over the world by using authentic and traditional techniques with Urushi, a chemically safe, nature-friendly and sustainable material.